DigitalMars/dmpp/README.md

 # dmpp

-**dmpp** is a C preprocessor.
+**dmpp** is a small, fast, standalone C preprocessor.
 It reads source files in C or C++, and generates a preprocessed output file.
+It is implemented in the D programming language.

 ## Options